milica-tomic/learning_to_reason_with_small_models/README.md

 After you check that all libraries are installed, run the first cell in the code.

 The [Text8](https://mattmahoney.net/dc/text8.zip) and [Google Analogy](https://github.com/tmikolov/word2vec) datasets will download automatically during executon.

-You may also download the w2v_model  to independently try and evaluate the model's performance.

 ## Model Architecture